9th March 2026

 How does a shower trap work?

-Should there be water in the trap shower?
+But other options are also available.
+So, should there be water in the trap shower?

 You might be surprised, but the answer is yes.
 Shower waste traps are designed in a way to always have a little water sitting in the shower tray in order to prevent any malodorous gasses from the sewer to enter your bathroom.